artemartemenko/chess-for-kindle/README.md

 2. Sit opposite each other.
 3. Make the first move.

+PS.
+You can support the development and maintenance of this project:

 <p align="center">
-  You can support the development and maintenance of this project:<br><br>
   <a href="https://ko-fi.com/artemartemenko">
     <img src="assets/support_me_on_kofi_blue.png" alt="Support me on Ko-fi" width="200">
   </a>